AxelFougues/Walker73/README.md

 - WALK : walk (push along) assist (0/90?)
 - LIGHT : headlight on (1/0)
 - MODE : riding power mode (0-7)
+- RANGE : remaining range from battery in km

 > The linear approximations to turn WSPEED and PSPEED into real units do not pass through 0 which is not ideal.
 Instead here are some slightly more costly power approximations that do zero out: wheel speed (km/h) ~= ```0.01963741 * WSPEED ^ 0.9211116f``` and pedal RPM ~=  ```0.2189381 * PSPEED ^ 0.02422947f```